 This is also not a race for chasing a personal best – apart from the temptation to stop for a snack and a wee tipple, there are just too many photo opportunities along the way to act as a distraction (which, for me, were also the ideal chance to get my breath back).

 How to enter

-Compared to some races it’s really good value – the entry fee for the half marathon was just €21 and, apart from registration for the run itself, included all refreshments during and after the race, transport to the start line, a goodie bag which included a t-shirt, and a commemorative sherry glass at the finish line.
-Talking of the finish line, my much faster partner, for once, didn’t mind hanging around to wait for me as there were tents set up with food and drink for all finishers.
+Compared to some races it’s really good value – the entry fee for the 2020 half marathon is just €22 (for the full marathon it’s €35 and the promo is €15).
+Apart from registration for the run itself, in previous years this has included all refreshments during and after the race, a goodie bag with race t-shirt, and a commemorative sherry glass at the finish line (or a medal if you tackle the full course).

 The organisers also put on various activities over the weekend including guided tours of the vineyards, sherry tasting sessions and flamenco shows.